j2udev/kruise/README.md

-and the front and backend devs just need to know that they have an `istio` option to deploy to their cluster without needing to know that it requires adding a Helm repository, installing three Helm charts, and kubectl applying a Gateway custom resource.
+and the front and backend devs just need to know that they have an `istio` option to deploy to their cluster without needing to know that it requires adding a Helm repository, installing three Helm charts in a particular order, and kubectl applying a Gateway custom resource.

 ```txt
 ╰─❯ kruise deploy -h